Uplift Regression: The R Package tools4uplift: Uplift models

 or equivalently

-where $(\beta_0,\boldsymbol{\beta}, \gamma, \boldsymbol{\delta})$ are the logistic regression parameters.
+where $(\beta_o,\boldsymbol{\beta}, \gamma, \boldsymbol{\delta})$ are the logistic regression parameters.
 The predicted uplift associated with the covariate vector $\mathbf{x}_{n+1}$ of a future individual is estimated by

-where $(\hat{\beta}_0,\boldsymbol{\hat{\beta}}, \hat{\gamma}, \boldsymbol{\hat{\delta}})$ are the maximum likelihood estimates.
+where $(\hat{\beta}_o,\boldsymbol{\hat{\beta}}, \hat{\gamma}, \boldsymbol{\hat{\delta}})$ are the maximum likelihood estimates.
 The implementation of the interaction model estimator in \proglang{R} follows the same logic as the one of the two-model in Section \ref{sec:twomodel}.
-The functions \code{InterUplift()} and \code{InterPredict()} have the following arguments
+The function \code{InterUplift()} has the following arguments

-where the arguments \code{(data, treat, outcome, predictors, model, nb.group, plotit)} have the same role as in the \code{DualUplift()} and \code{DualPredict()} functions.
+where the arguments \code{(data, treat, outcome, predictors)} have the same role as in the \code{DualUplift()} function.
 The argument \code{input = c("all", "best")} is important because it specifies which model to use.
 If this argument is set to \code{"all"}, the function \code{InterUplift()} uses the list of predictors given in the argument \code{predictors} to create the interaction terms between the \code{treat} variable and the \code{predictors}, so as to fit the interaction model.
 The option \code{input = "best"} stands for ``best features''.
-In this case, \code{InterUplift()} uses the list of the selected main variables and interaction terms provided by the method \code{BestFeatures()} described later in Section \ref{sec:selection} which performs variable selection.
+In this case, \code{InterUplift()} uses the list of the selected main variables and interaction terms provided by the method \code{BestFeatures()} described later in Section \ref{sec:selection} which performs variable selection for uplift.
 The output of \code{BestFeatures()} is exactly the list of the selected main variables and interaction terms for the interaction model.
+Then, in order to predict the uplift for a new observation \code{newdata}, the output of the \code{InterUplift()} function and the treatment variable name need to be passed as the \code{object} and \code{treat} arguments of the \code{predict()} function